 Looking at the periodic table, most of us have no issues identifying the use of certain elements.
 Sodium, carbon, nitrogen, oxygen and others are no-brainers but what about the less talked about elements.

-Seriously, do you know what vanadium is used for?
+Seriously, do you know what Vanadium is used for?
 How about Polonium?
-Chances are, you don’t.
+Of course you don’t.
 There are dozens of elements on the periodic table that only a handful of us could point to a use for.
 Luckily, Keith Enevoldsen has created this interactive periodic table that clues us in to just what elements like francium are used for.

 Each element shows a graphical representation of how its used as well as a short description and other useful information, such as its atomic mass, properties, and symbol.

 It’s probably not going to make a great party game but if you’re a fan of science, or cool visuals, Enevoldsen’s chart is definitely worth a look.

 Read next: Ethereum hoax led to $4B in losses